 “But what you’re buying from Apple is not just the hardware.
 It’s the whole package, including the apps and the store.
 That is very impressive,” said Gartner analyst Kenneth Dulaney. <^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Live Blog: here

 Instant view [ID:nN07206568] ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^>

-The iPhone -- introduced in 2007 with the touchscreen, on-demand application template now adopted by its rivals -- remains the gold standard in the fast-growing smartphone market.
+The iPhone — introduced in 2007 and creating the touchscreen, on-demand application template now adopted by its rivals — remains the gold standard in the smartphone market.

 Only last year, Research in Motion Ltd RIM.TO was seen as Apple’s top rival.
-While the company’s BlackBerry remains the smartphone of choice for many corporations that need fast email, Apple has made strides in that market.[ID:nTOE64G06A]
+While the company’s BlackBerry remains the smartphone of choice for many corporations that need fast email, Apple has made strides in that market as security concerns addressed by the BlackBerry have eased.[ID:nTOE64G06A]

 Now, new competitors are designing high-powered handsets based on Google’s Android software, offering fast, web-surfing and video-enabled phones with access to thousands of apps.

 The iPhone’s global share surged to more than 15 percent in the first quarter, making it No. 3 in cellphones.
 Phones based on Android ranked No. 4 with close to 10 percent of the market, a huge increase from the previous year and gaining, Gartner data show.

 Gartner said Android beat Apple in the North American market in the first quarter and would catch the iPhone maker globally soon.
 [ID:nLDE64I05D]